GRADE 4 LESSON 5 THE HARDSHIPS BAHÁ’U’LLÁH ENDURED COULD NEVER KEEP HIM FROM ACHIEVING HIS PURPOSE

 Introducing The Principal Theme

-Welcome to Lesson 5 Grade 4.
+Welcome to Grade 4 Lesson 5

 All the Manifestations of God have suffered in the hands of leaders concerned only with their own wealth and power.
 These self-seeking leaders used their influence over the ignorant people who blindly followed them to convince them to rise against God’s Manifestations.

 In the last class, we learned what happened after the pitiful attempt made by a small group of foolish Bábís on the life of the king.
-Even Bahá’u’lláh, Who was so loved and respected by everyone, did not escape the horrible persecution that followed.
+Even Bahá’u’lláh, who was so loved and respected by everyone, did not escape the horrible persecution that followed.
 He was imprisoned in a dungeon called the Síyáh- Chál and all His worldly possessions were taken away from Him and His family.
 But we also saw that in this terrible dark place, God chose to reveal to Bahá’u’lláh His Mission and that from the darkness of the Black Pit rose the Sun of Truth.
-You also memorized a quotation in which Bahá’u’lláh Himself tells us how He heard words all around Him assuring Him that He would be victorious.
+You also memorized a quotation in which Bahá’u’lláh Himself tells us how He heard words all around Him, assuring Him that He would be victorious.

 Today we are going to learn about Bahá’u’lláh’s release from the Síyáh-Chál and what happened next.
 As you listen to the stories in this lesson, you should remember that Bahá’u’lláh had not yet openly declared His Mission, but the power of His Revelation was already being felt, and the government of Persia and the religious leaders had become fearful of Him.
 They decided to send Him into exile.
 They thought that they could silence Him in this way and keep others back from the radiance of His glory.
 So, Bahá’u’lláh and His family were forced to head for Baghdád in the middle of an, especially cold winter.
 Unfortunately, upon His arrival there, He found so much disunity among the followers of the Báb that soon He decided to leave Baghdád and withdraw to a remote region to commune with God.